-OTE Group (AS6799) is the largest ISP/Telco in Greece and with 2.6 million fixed-line, 1.8 million broadband, and 8 million mobile customers.
+OTE Group (AS6799) is the largest ISP/Telco in Greece and one of the leading telecom groups in Southeast Europe with 2.6 million fixed-line, 1.8 million broadband, and 8 million mobile customers.

 In an effort to mitigate the impending effects of public IPv4 address pool exhaustion, the engineering team undertook a feasibility study in 2014 on moving towards an IPv6-only residential service — IPv4 was to be treated as a service over the IPv6 network.